-Our chart categorizes the fans into wall mounted or floor mounted, the level of air flow each fan can make, oscillating or tilting design, then a final score for an overall impression so you can easily compare fans.
+Our table categorizes the fans into wall mounted or floor mounted, the level of air flow each fan can make, and if they are oscillating or tilting design, so you can easily compare fans.

 Our Top Pick – The Best Garage Fan